 If you’re visiting Guaranteed Rate Field for the first time to see the White Sox, there are a few things that you should definitely be aware of in this ballpark.
 It may not present the same challenges as Wrigley, but to some, that’s what makes Guaranteed Rate Field a fun place.

-Still, here are some tips you should know.
+Here are some tips you should know for your first trip.

 Visiting Guaranteed Rate Field Tip #1: Get tickets from the box office.
 That is, unless you can find a crazy great deal from a third party seller; but the White Sox don’t sell out most games and they don’t charge fees at the box office.
 You can save quite a few bucks this way, especially buying multiple tickets.

 The only exceptions to this rule are Cubs games and perhaps Yankees and Red Sox games on July/August weekends.

 Visiting Guaranteed Rate Field Tip #2: Avoid the upper (500) level seats!
 Yes, they’re cheap and yes they offer a nice panoramic view.
 They’re also restricted; fans with upper level tickets are not allowed to access other levels of the ballpark.

 This can be a real downer for a traveling fan who likes to walk around an entire ballpark to see what food offerings and statues are there, and that’s most of us.
 500 level seats are for people looking for a White Sox game on the cheap, not first time visitors.
 If you want to go cheap, go for the outfield corners.

 Visiting Guaranteed Rate Field Tip #3: Drive only on Sundays.
 The CTA Red and Green Lines both serve Guaranteed Rate Field well, as does Metra Rail.
 All three have stations close enough to the ballpark that it’s in view from the station platform.